mids-w203/reading/multivariate_generalizations_of_the_blp.md

-# Multivariate Generalizations of the BLP
+# Foundations of Agnostic Statistics

 Please do some targeted reading of section 2.3 in *Foundations of Agnostic Statistics*.